Browns down 2 more coaches for Steelers game, COVID issues

 The Browns will return to the playoffs for just their second time in their expansion era with a win over their hated rivals, who will sit quarterback Ben Roethlisberger, defensive stars T.J.
 Watt and Cam Heyward and other starters.

+The Steelers, too, have issues with the virus as the team placed cornerback Joe Haden, tight end Eric Ebron and linebacker Cassius March on the reserve list Saturday.
+Haden, who was drafted in the first round by Cleveland in 2010, will have to sit at least 10 days and will miss Pittsburgh’s first-round playoff game.

-That should help Cleveland’s cause, but the Browns, who had just two abbreviated on-field indoor practices this week, are far from full strength.
+Those losses should help Cleveland’s cause, but the Browns, who had just two abbreviated on-field indoor practices this week, are far from full strength.

 Top cornerback Denzel Ward tested positive for COVID-19 on Thursday and is out along with linebackers B.J.
 Goodson, Malcolm Smith, safety Andrew Sendejo and tight end Harrison Bryant.
 Goodson’s positive test last week led to other players being sidelined as close contacts.